mkontorovich/asteroids/README.md

 ## Game improvements that were implemented:

-No unique ones so far.
-Coming up!
+Added a scoring system, so a high score gets saved after player dies

 ## Future improvements to work on by priority (highest to lowest):

 Asteroids and player, when they go off screen, have to spawn on the opposite side
 Title screen with interesting fonts, and instructions on controls
-Add a scoring system
 Implement multiple lives and respawning
 Add an explosion effect for the asteroids
 Add acceleration to the player movement